JuliaLang/julia/doc/src/manual/missing.md

 ```
 ## Skipping Missing Values

-Since `missing` values propagate with standard mathematical operators, reduction
-functions return `missing` when called on arrays which contain missing values
+Since `missing` values propagate with standard mathematical operators, reduction functions return `missing` when called on arrays which contain missing values:

 ```jldoctest
 julia> sum([1, missing])
 missing
 ```

-In this situation, use the [`skipmissing`](@ref) function to skip missing values
+In this situation, use the [`skipmissing`](@ref) function to skip missing values:

 ```jldoctest
 julia> sum(skipmissing([1, missing]))
 1
 ```

-This convenience function returns an iterator which filters out `missing` values
-efficiently.
-It can therefore be used with any function which supports iterators
+This convenience function returns an iterator which filters out `missing` values efficiently.
+It can therefore be used with any function which supports iterators:

 ```jldoctest skipmissing; setup = :(using Statistics)
 julia> x = skipmissing([3, missing, 2, 1])
 skipmissing(Union{Missing, Int64}[3, missing, 2, 1])